Python3pkg/ProsperCommon/README.rst

    :target: https://travis-ci.org/EVEprosper/ProsperCommon

-Common utilities for Prosper project.
+Common utilities for EVEProsper project.
 To reduce boilerplate and increase value across the shared projects in the Prosper toolset